bocoup/web-platform-contribution-guide/src/glossary.rst

         Internet Relay Chat - how people chat with each other about web standards (instead of slack).

     JS
-        JavaScript - the programming language used to manipulate the behavior of web pages, and to write programs that can run on web pages and in node.js.
+        JavaScript - the programming language used to manipulate the behavior of web pages, and to write programs that can run on web pages and in :term:`Node.js`.

     Living Standard
         A versionless continuously maintained standard (at the WHATWG).

+    Node.js
+        An open-source, cross-platform, JavaScript :term:`runtime` environment that executes JavaScript code outside of a web browser.

     Node Global
-        the collection of built-in :term:`APIs <API>` in node.
+        the collection of built-in :term:`APIs <API>` in :term:`Node.js`.

     Normative
         content in a specification that contains requirements or is referenced by something that is normative.